 The ‘Key Information’, ‘Research Related Information’, ‘Resourcing, Ethics & Biosafety’ tabs must be completed by the PI (or individual designated by the PI – see FAQ 6 below).
 The ‘Financial Information’ tab is to be completed by the Budget Reviewer (staff member in your Finance Department), while the ‘Approval and Outcome’ tab is to be completed by the Budget Reviewer, Finance Approver, Final Faculty Approver and staff at the Research Contracts & Innovation Office (RC&I).
 Once the outcome of an application is known, the PI is expected to update this outcome information under the ‘Approval and Outcome’ tab (an automated email will alert PIs to this requirement 90 days after the approval form has been marked as submitted).

 6. Can I delegate access for the completion of an approval form?

 Yes ( watch the video tutorial @2m38s).
 Completion of administrative and project information can be performed by an individual designated by yourself as PI.
 The delegated individual will also be able to complete all internal submission steps as well as perform the “Preliminary/final declaration by Applicant” on behalf of the PI.
 Notifications updating PIs on progress of the internal approval form will be sent to both the PI and delegated individual.
 Please note, ultimate responsibility for all delegated tasks remains with the PI.

-7. Does the project approval form need to be submitted for all funding applications?
+7. Does an Application-stage approval need to be submitted for all funding applications?